-A recent question (February 12, 2021) struck me as particularly strange: “Should a frum Jew believe the sun goes around earth if the Rambam says it does?”
+A past question (February 12, 2021) struck me as particularly strange: “Should a frum Jew believe the sun goes around earth if the Rambam says it does?”
 My immediate reaction: how could anyone today, including a frum Jew, think that the sun goes around the earth?
 Science has advanced prodigiously since the 12th century, and Rambam himself taught that “a person should never cast reason behind, for the eyes are set in front, not in back.”
 Rambam relied on the best science of his time.
 And there can be no doubt at all that he would call on us to rely on the best science available in our time.
 He would be highly embarrassed by those who, basing themselves on Rambam’s own writings, posit that the sun revolves around the earth, rejecting the advanced science of today.

 I concluded my response with these words: “One of the great dangers for religion—and for human progress in general—is for people to cling to discredited theories and outdated knowledge.
 Those who cast reason behind thereby cast truth behind.
 And truth is the seal of the Almighty.”

 What I took to be so obvious was apparently not so obvious to the other rabbinic respondents.
 One of them wrote that “it makes more sense to side with Rambam than it does with Copernicus.”
 Another respondent asserted that Rambam was not giving a lesson in physics but “was explaining the world according to the Torah.”
 And the final respondent thought it was “likely” that Rambam would agree with the findings of modern astronomy—likely, but apparently not certain.

 How disappointing to realize that there are “frum” people today who feel comfortable denying modern astronomy based on words of a medieval sage.
 How sad for Rambam’s reputation!